 Most companies haven't put enough of a focus on training and development in recent years, and although the economy is rebounding, budgets are still tight enough that devoting funds to training hasn’t been a top priority.
 But that’s starting to change.
 This ESI survey shows that companies offering training see an ROI of 501% for entry level project managers, 268% for mid-level, and 358% for senior-level.

 Get ready: Start a training program now.
 Helping your project managers gain more experience and certifications will put your company in a better position once the shortage hits, since you’ll be able to draw on your own internal talent rather than resorting to combing the classifieds.
-And don't just focus on traditional project management skills like risk analysis and project planning — soft skills like communication, cultural intelligence, virtual collaboration, and servant leadership are becoming increasingly valuable and key to project success.
+And don't just focus on traditional project management skills like risk analysis and project planning — consider where do project managers work best in your organisation.
+Soft skills like communication, cultural intelligence, virtual collaboration, and servant leadership are becoming increasingly valuable and key to project success.

 Projects are Becoming More Complex